g4bri-3l3/cryptomator-vault-sync-utility/README.md

 ```

 The main window shows this path and lets you open the folder with a click.
-**This file is never part of the repository** and should not be published — it
+**This file is never part of the repository** and should not be published as it
 holds setup-specific data.
 The included `.gitignore` excludes it.

 `rclone` is downloaded (if you accept) into